Please contact Academicaffairs@stern.nyu.edu for all administrative matters.

 - Please get the most recent version of Excel.
 Microsoft Office 365 is free for students and has the most recent Excel version.
 That works the best.
 I will illustrate Excel functions that do not work in versions released before 2021.
 Please contact Stern IT for details.

-- Both Windows and MAC will work although Windows version is easier to work with.
+- Both Windows and MAC will work, although the Windows version is easier to use.
 Since our podiums have Windows, I will be using Windows in class.

 Part 1 [Advanced]: Building projections of financial statements